myzkey/gh-repo-settings/README.md

 - **`GITHUB_TOKEN` (GitHub Actions)**: Works for most operations within the same repository.
 However, branch protection rules require admin access, which `GITHUB_TOKEN` may not have by default.
 - **Personal Access Token (PAT)**: Required for cross-repository operations or when `GITHUB_TOKEN` lacks sufficient permissions.
 Use a fine-grained PAT with `Repository administration` permission for full functionality.

+## FAQ

+### Can I apply settings to multiple repositories at once?

+Not directly.
+This tool manages **one repository per execution**.

+To apply the same configuration across multiple repositories:
+1. Place the same YAML config in each repository, or
+2. Use GitHub Actions matrix strategy (see [Managing Multiple Repositories](#managing-multiple-repositories))

+### Does this tool support multiple environments (dev/staging/prod)?

+Not natively.
+The `env` block manages one set of variables/secrets per repository.

+For environment-specific values, you can:
+- Use different `.env` files (`.env.dev`, `.env.staging`, `.env.prod`) and switch them in CI
+- Use GitHub Environments (not yet supported by this tool)

+### What happens if I run `apply` without `plan` first?

+The tool will show you the planned changes and ask for confirmation before applying.
+Use `-y` flag to skip confirmation (not recommended for first-time use).

+### Can I manage organization-level settings?

+No. This tool only manages repository-level settings.
+Organization settings require different API permissions and are out of scope.

 ## Development